 Deep wells are wells that are greater than 50 feet.
 The dry weather testing season for deep wells may be extended beyond October 1 up until the County-wide average rainfall is between five and six inches.

 The County-wide average rainfall is based on the rainfall totals reported in the Press Democrat at the 12 rain gauge locations identified in the table below.
 Dry weather testing for deep wells shall close after the County-wide average rainfall exceeds five inches (5").

 |Rain Gauge Locations||Total Rainfall to Date (inches)|

 Background & Requirements

 Sonoma County Code, Sections 7-12, 25-17, 25-56, and 26-88-060H, requires dry weather well testing for issuance of building permits for new dwellings located in marginal or scarce water zones (PDF).
 The testing must demonstrate a sustained yield of one gallon per minute per dwelling from a well, spring, or multiple wells or springs combined.

 Dry weather testing is required for the following:

 - New or replacement dwelling in scarce water zone four (4) or

-- Second dwelling in marginal water zone three (3)
+- Accessory dwelling unit (ADU) in marginal water zone three (3)

 - As required to comply with Health and Safety Conditions from Project Review Staff